meck93/ScanOrUploadMe/reporting/sprint3/reportWeek3.md

 ## Current Team Velocity
 29 story points (sprint 3)

-- decrease by 4 story points from sprint 2 (DOUBLE CHECK, we have new issues without points)
+- decrease by 4 story points from sprint 2

 ## Tickets finished and the sum of their story points
 The names listed below are issues that we have closed this sprint and can be found in the project's [closed column](https://github.com/IOOPM-UU/ScanOrUploadMe/projects/1):
-- "Frontend: Display basic calender event"
-- "Backend: Receiving post request with image and reply"
-- "Backend: Interact with Google Cloud"
-- "Evaluate OCR & NLP Possiblities"
+- "send request from server to Google Cloud NLP"
+- "JSON event => display 'pretty' calendar event"
+- "process/transform data from google cloud to calendar event"
+- "write mock JSON data => local calendar event (app)"
+- "Modifying calendar event before adding to local calendar"
+- "mobile app: display the result of the scan & gc processing"
-- "sprint 2: progress report"
+- "sprint 3: progress report"

-**Sum of finished story points: 33**
+**Sum of finished story points: 29**

 ##  Number of tickets created and the sum of their story points
 We created 35 tickets with a total of 165 story points during the first iteration.

-- We have added an additional **four tickets** (worth 16 story points) at the end of sprint 2.
+- We have added an additional **4 tickets** (worth 10 story points) at the end of sprint 3.

-**Sum of story points**: 181 story points
+**Sum of story points**: 199 story points

 ## Pull Requests
 This week we have successfully created/merged the following number of pull requests.
-- Created: 5
+- Created: 3
-- Merged: 5
+- Merged: 3

 ## Summary: Were all sprint goals met?
-Almost all sprint goals were met, most consisting of interacting with Google cloud, making the client server communication work, and displaying a basic event info from a JSON source.
+All sprint goals were met.
+We initially planned to work less during this sprint, however, we underestimated the amount of story points on some issues.
+Some issues in the backlog also overlapped with some issues we did during the sprint.
+So in the end, this sprint was worth more story points than we initially planned.

 The sprint goals which were not completed:
 - None